celiason/museum-visitor-model/README.md

 <!-- Assuming an average ticket cost of $xx, we can make predictions for the future: -->

+- To capitalize on potential revenue from high visitor volumes, it would make sense to plan exhibition openings and special events, discount food days etc. when summer peak temperatures are expected to be high (TMAX >28 C).

-- To maximize visitor volume, it would make sense to close the museum more frequently in the winter then TMIN is low (TMIN had a 0.08 important rating).
+- Although it is of course not surprising that museum closing was a strong predictor of visitor numbers in the model, to maximize visitor volume, it would make sense to close the museum more frequently in the spring then TMIN is low (TMIN had a 0.08 importance rating) and overall visitor numbers are decreased with kids back in school.

 - The number of tweets put out by the Bristol Museum had little effect on visitors (0.03 importance score), and there was a flatline after 5-10 tweets per day, suggesting that this would be an optimal number going forward to optimize time budgets (of social media staff, etc).